-Of course, there are multiple other benefits to the brand magazine beyond engagement; the opportunity to maximise their content, generate revenue from it through advertising and of course, drive to sale.
+Of course, there are multiple other benefits to a print magazine that go beyond engagement; the opportunity to maximise content, generate revenue from it through advertising and of course, drive to sale.

 By choosing to invest in print, and thereby invest in readers, a brand may well find that the reward is that most coveted of consumer behaviours: loyalty.